microsoft/redux-dynamic-modules/README.md

 # Redux Dynamic Modules
 **redux-dynamic-modules** is a library that aims to make Redux Reducers and Sagas easy to modularize and add/remove dynamically.
+NOTE: We are making some major changes to support middlewares other than redux-saga.

 ## Motivation
 In large React/Redux applications, oftentimes you will have portions of your state that serve distinct purposes.
 For example, you might have a reducer and saga that manages `Shopping list` in your application, or another set that manages `Todos`.
 These can be split up into a `ShoppinglistModule` and a `TodoModule`.